SHARE

 Understanding Conventional Loans in South Florida

-A conventional loan is a type of mortgage that is not backed by a government entity like the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
-Instead, these loans conform to guidelines set by Fannie Mae and Freddie Mac.
-They are often favored for their flexibility, competitive interest rates, and options for both fixed and adjustable terms.
+A conventional loan is a type of mortgage not insured by a government entity such as FHA or VA.
+Instead, these loans follow Fannie Mae and Freddie Mac guidelines and are often chosen for their flexibility, competitive interest rates, and multiple repayment options.
+In South Florida, conventional loans are widely used by first-time homebuyers, investors, and families refinancing their existing mortgages.

 How Hurricane Season Affects the Mortgage Timeline